 Army Directive 2018-22 (Retention Policy for Non-Deployable Soldiers), 8 November 2018.

 Soldiers who exceed their RCP as a result of their reduction in grade or removal from a promotion list must retire or separate from the Army no earlier than 90 days or no later than 180 days after effective date of their reduction in grade.
 Soldiers with 18 or more years of active Federal service who exceed their RCP as result of a reduction in rank may serve to meet the minimum retirement eligibility unless involuntarily separated by the Secretary of the army or his designated representative.

 A phased roll-back mitigates the risk to individual Soldiers and other Army programs.

 1. Active service is defined as service on active duty.

-3. The RCP for Soldiers classified in reporting code 09U is 9 months from the effective date of classification.
+4. The retention control point for Soldiers classified in reporting code 09U is nine months from the effective date of classification.

 5. Soldiers selected for promotion in the rank of Sergeant first class and master sergeant by a HQDA centralized board will no longer attain an extended retention control point until actual promotion pin-on to the higher rank